hjz/securesocial_async/docs/src/manual/source/guide/configuration.md

 - `tokenDeleteInterval`: This property defines how often the `deleteExpiredTokens()` method in `UserService` gets called.
 This value is expressed in **minutes** and is set to 5 by default.

 - `minimumPasswordLength`: Defines the minimum password length the user can enter.
 Defaults to 6 if not specified.

+- `enableTokenJob`: Enable/disables the background job used to delete sign up and reset password tokens.

+- `hasher`: Specifies the current password hasher.

 For example: